hyperledger/fabric/docs/source/private_data_tutorial.rst

     2020-01-03 17:26:55.022 EST [chaincodeCmd] ClientWait -> INFO 001 txid [06c9e86ca68422661e09c15b8e6c23004710ea280efda4bf54d501e655bafa9b] committed with status (VALID) at

-5. Use the CLI to switch to Org2.
+5. Now use the CLI to switch to Org2.
 Copy and paste the following block of commands as a group into the peer container and run them all at once.

 .. code:: bash